dansmyers/ComputerOrganizationAndArchitecture/Handouts/Assembly_Basics_and_Variables/Practice_Questions.md

 ## Subtraction

-Write a program that calculates the sum `55 - 12`.
+Write a program that calculates the difference `55 - 12`.
 Put the final result in `r0` at the end of the program.
 You can use the instruction

 ```
 sub rA, rB, rC